Christopher Del Rosario Christopher Del Rosario

 Read More

-Making work just to make work by Christopher Del Rosario
+Making work just to make work

 Awhile back i wrote a blog about being in ruts and how sometimes you just need to photograph to get through it or how sometimes the creativity comes from the process of doing.
 Well it is the winter time.
 This is usually the time i feel the most uncreative.
 It's like there is something about the constant dark and gloomy days that sucks all the energy out of me.
 It could just be the cold that i hate venturing out in?
 Whatever it maybe it sucks and i hate it.
 Well of course i can't not take my own advice right?
 So what i decided to do was work on a zine.